HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CollectionView_Properties.md

 This behavior of Section Headers is available on iOS and Android platform and is enabled when the [screenLevelWidget](#screenLe) has been set to true.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set sectionHeaderTemplate property for a CollectionView widget.
+//Sample code to set sectionHeaderTemplate property for a CollectionView widget.
 frmCollection.CollectionView1.sectionHeaderTemplate = template1;
 {% endhighlight %}

-Platform Availability
+### Platform Availability

 *   iOS
 *   Android